Snake-Oil-Industries/git-ps-rs/README.md

 # git-ps-rs - Git Patch Stack

-This is the official source repository for the Git Patch Stack command line interface, `gps`.
+This is a forked source repository for the Git Patch Stack command line interface, `gps`.

 The legacy command line tool for Git Patch Stack,